schollz/schollz.github.io.old/content/post/oss.md

 **Unfortunately...**

 Unfortunately most people think they are entitled to OSS new features, bug fixes, general support.
+There are the *vampires* who believe that they can take your lifeforce from you for nothing.
+Then there are the *zombies* who believe that your mind is not your own, and that whatever is produced should be free and open-source.

 But unfortunately for them, you don't owe anything to anyone excepting your business clients.
 Your business is your business, and whatever you happen to let spill over in the open-source community should only be seen as a benefit, never a negative, to the universe of open-source code.